vidur6789/trippingo/README.md

  - Run the TrippingoApp.java as Java Application

-## Starting the Application from Comand Line:
+## Starting the Application from Command Line:
  - Execute 'gradlew bootRun' in root directory

  ## Accessing the Embedded H2 Database